A Unified Adaptive Tensor Approximation Scheme to Accelerate Composite Convex Optimization: Introduction

 Another fundamental issue in optimization (as well as in machine learning) is to understand how the classical algorithms (including the first-order, second-order and high-order methods) can be accelerated.
 Nesterov \cite{Nesterov-1983-Accelerated} put forward the very first accelerated (optimal in its iteration counts) gradient-based algorithm for smooth convex optimization.
 Beck and Teboulle \cite{Beck-2009-Fast} successfully extended Nesterov's approach to accomodate the problem in the form of \eqref{prob:main}.
-Recently, a number of adaptively accelerated gradient methods have been proposed; see~\cite{Duchi-2011-Adaptive, Nesterov-2013-Gradient, Lin-2014-Adaptive, Monteiro-2016-Adaptive, Scheinberg-Goldfarb-Bai-2014, Calatroni-Chambolle-2017}.
-Among those, the algorithms in \cite{ Scheinberg-Goldfarb-Bai-2014, Calatroni-Chambolle-2017} are {\it fully problem-parameter-free}.
-Comparing to their first-order counterpart, investigations on the second-order or high-order methods are relatively scarce, as acceleration with the high-order information is much more involved.
-To the best of our knowledge, \cite{Nesterov-2008-Accelerating, Monteiro-2013-Accelerated, ghadimi2017second} are the only papers that are concerned with accelerating the second-order methods, and \cite{Nesterov-2008-Accelerating} is the only one that studies acceleration for high (higher than 2) order tensor approximation method.
+Recently, accelerated algorithms were extended to incorporate second-order \cite{Nesterov-2008-Accelerating, Monteiro-2013-Accelerated} or high-order information \cite{Baes-2009, Nesterov-2018,Gasnikov-etal-2019} yielding a faster convergence rate.
 However, these algorithms do require the knowledge of some problem-specific parametric (Lipschitz) constants.